joshcord99/Personal-README-Generator/Project files/README.md

 ## Description

-Generates read me file based on input from user throught the terminal
+Generates read me file based on input from user through the terminal

 ## Badges